techiediaries/techiediaries/_posts/2020/angular/2020-2-5-angular-9-8-crud-example-and-tutorial.md

 In the next step of our example, we'll a service for crud methods.

-## Angular CRUD Example, Step 6 — Creating a Service
+## Step 6 — Creating an Angular 9 Service

 In this step, we'll create an an [Angular service](https://www.techiediaries.com/angular-services-and-dependency-injection-via-providedin-tutorial/) that encapsulates the CRUD operations and make them available to the various UI components.